 The lens flare now appears on the black layer.

 Step 3: Change the Layer Blend Mode

-Your photo will appear again and the lens flare transforms to an overlay.
+Your photo will appear again, and the lens flare transforms into an overlay.

 Step 4: Adjust the Colour and Intensity of the Lens Flare